KeshavSanthanam/keshavsanthanam.github.io/aboutme.md

 ---

 I am a Computing Scholars Honors student at UT Dallas studying computer science.
-I will begin my Master's in 2024 to help fulfill my dream of doing research full-time.
+I will begin my Master's in 2024 to allow me to better explore topics related to artificial intelligence.
+Currently, I'm working towards this goal by assisting research performed in the AI Safety Laboratory at UT Dallas.

 ## Some Of My Favorite Courses at UTD!
 - Machine Learning